 Our StoryAt the Land Conservancy of West Michigan, we work to keep nature nearby and help people protect, enjoy, and care for natural land in West Michigan.
-We conserve land by creating public nature preserves, providing support to governments creating natural areas, and helping private landowners protect their own land.
+We conserve land by creating public nature preserves, providing support to communities and local governments creating natural areas, and helping private landowners protect their own land.
 We also institute stewardship initiatives to care for the land and provide educational opportunities through workshops and field trips.
 Learn more.

 As a young boy I lived in central Illinois, a region better known for its endless seas of windswept corn than any magnificent natural wonders.
 So I was lucky, perhaps, that my parents’ house backed up to one of the largest oak forests in the county, a dense and expansive jungle that covered the ridges…

 Flooding in Louisiana, earthquakes in Italy, tornadoes in the Midwest.
 We constantly hear about the destructive forces of nature and the toll they take.
 But what else can nature do?
 On a recent walk, I was reminded of the other side of nature.
 It’s ability to restore and replenish the spirit.
 The calming effects of…